 Under the terms of the renewed facility, the Group is required to comply with financial covenants, including leverage ratio and interest cover ratio, at the consolidated level of Allego N.V.
 Historically, the Group met its covenants as per the old facility agreement.
-A covenant breach would negatively affect the Group's financial position and cash flows, in a way that could reasonably be expected to influence the decisions of the primary users of these consolidated financial statements.
-The Group considers the likelihood of a breach occurring as higher than remote as the Group incurred losses during the first years of its operations, even though the Group has complied with the covenants of the old facility throughout all reporting periods presented and expects to continue to meet financial covenants performance criteria of the renewed facility.
+A covenant breach would negatively affect the Group's financial position and cash flows.
+In the event of a covenant breach, the Group may within ten business days from the occurrence of a breach or the anticipated breach of the loan covenants remedy such default by providing evidence of receipt of new funding, sufficient to cure such breach ("equity cure right").
+Such remediation is available for not more than two consecutive testing dates and four times over the duration of the renewed facility.
+In case the covenants breach is not cured, such a breach is considered a default and could lead to the cancellation of the total undrawn commitments and the loan to become immediately due and payable.

-The compliance with covenants under the renewed facility agreement shall be tested every 6 months, with the testing period being the 12 months ending December 31 and June 30.
-The first testing date of the interest cover ratio is June 30, 2023, and the first testing date of the leverage ratio is June 30, 2024.
+The compliance with covenants under the renewed facility agreement shall be tested every6 months, with the testing period being the 12 months ending December 31 and June 30.
+The first testing date of the interest cover ratio was June 30, 2023, and the first testing date of the leverage ratio is June 30, 2024.